 Here at Bedford, we offer a few other speaker options that take this little gem to a whole new level.

-The Panasonics will drive most any small speaker from the 1970’s quite well, so it can be paired with many of the Radio Shack (Realistic) Solo or Minimus Speakers with good results.
+The Panasonics will drive most any small speaker from the 1970s quite well, so they can be paired with many of the Radio Shack (Realistic) Solo or Minimus Speakers with good results.
 Solo 103 and Minimus 25 do quite well.
-Ditto for small Lafayette Electronics Criterion or Koss M series.
-However the walnut cabinets and grill colors of most 1970’s speakers don't match the silver cosmetics of the Panasonics well.
+The PM-01/PM-03 also do well with Lafayette Criterion 25 or Koss M series speakers.
+Their performance when paired with Realistic Minimus 1 speakers can be rightly described as outstanding.
+This combination never fails to impress listeners.
+It should be noted that the walnut cabinets and grill styles of most 1970s speakers are certainly not in tune with the silver-era look of the Panasonic base units.
+Those placing a high value on a "matched" appearance will usually find that metal-cased speakers from the 1980s make for a more satisfactory visual combination.

 A better choice for upgrades will be silver versions of the venerable metal-cased Realistic Minimus 7.
 This is a match in both size and appearance and the overall system performance is quite good and well balanced.